hosungsmsft/azure-moodle-autoscale/README.md

 This work is mostly based on Paulo Teixeira's work.
 It adds several configurable features and switches to a web stack with caching.
 It also uses Azure resources for Redis, ObjectFS and Databases.

+After deploying these templates will provide you with a new Moodle site with caching for speed and scaling frontends to handle PHP load.
+The filesystem behind it is mirrored for high availability and optionally backed up through Azure.
+Filesystem permissions and options have also been tuned to make Moodle more secure than a default install.

 ## What this stack will give you

 This template set deploys the following infrastructure: